rhian-cs/rust-tutorial-raycaster/README.md

 This is my test repository where I followed this great blog post by @grantshandy: https://grantshandy.github.io/posts/raycasting/

+Check out out live here: https://rhian-cs.github.io/rust-tutorial-raycaster/

+Controls:

+- Arrow Keys move around
+- Z and X turn left and right
+- By clicking and dragging with your mouse the camera rotates too

 ## Dependencies

 - Install `make`